OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 To modify your plan:

-1. Navigate to your Cloud Instance.
+1. Navigate to your Cloud instance.
 2. Click **FINANCE** in the left sidebar.
 3. Click **CANCEL SUBSCRIPTION**.
 4. A confirmation dialog will appear for you to confirm cancellation.